EdoardoVignati/ResponseThief/README.md

 # ResponseThief
-Multi threaded check for status codes from a domain list
+Multi threaded check for status codes from a URLs list

      ____                                     _____ _     _       __